kred/hiraco/README.md

 ## Unrivaled Detail Retention

 `hiraco` rivals and out-performs commercial converters in resolving fine spatial details from the sensor-shift data.
-Our native FFTW deconvolution mapping successfully retrieves the crisp architecture edges originally captured by the lens.
+Our multi-stage spatial math and optional FFTW deconvolution mapping successfully retrieve the crisp architecture edges originally captured by the lens.

 ![Quality Comparison Sheet](contact_sheet.jpg)